Alegomcab1/PGPI/wp-content/themes/honeybee/readme.txt

 HoneyBee WordPress Theme is distributed under the terms of the GNU GPL

 == Changelog ==

+@Version 1.0.2
+* Updated the Pro demo and detail page links on the About HoneyBee options page.

 @Version 1.0.1
 * Footer Credit not editable in free version.